rapid7/warden/docs/getting-started/Configuration.md

 # How to Configure Warden #

-Configuration options for warden can be specified by providing a configuration file on the command-line.
+Configuration options for Warden can be specified by providing a configuration file on the command-line.

 ## Command-line Options ##